 Fabric choice often gets overlooked when it comes to wedding suits, yet it’s arguably the most important aspect of tailoring.
 Fabric largely dictates how warm or cold you’ll be: for summer you’ll want lightweight wool, linen or cotton, whereas with winter it’s all about heavy wools, cashmere-blends and tweeds.

 It’s worth noting that lighter weight fabrics like linen and cotton will crease more easily.
 This puts some people off but it shouldn’t – the natural creasing gives the suit character and is all part of the fabric’s charm.
 It also means they’ll be on the more casual end of the tailoring spectrum, so if your wedding is a more formal affair or you’re going for full tails, it may be best to stick to traditional wool.

 At the higher end of the market are silk-blend jackets, which are incredibly soft yet give a bit more structure to linen or cotton.
-Kiton’s cream example is undeniably pricey, but looks the part with its subtle herringbone weave and soft Italian construction.
-Drake’s slightly less eye wateringly priced take is cut from a linen silk blend and has been given the exploded check treatment.
+Kiton’s grey example is undeniably pricey, but looks the part with its subtle weave and soft Italian construction.
+Corneliani’s slightly less eye wateringly priced take is cut from 100 per cent linen and has been given the contrast check treatment.
 It’s a bolder look but one that can be worn after your wedding and dressed down with surprising ease.
 And let’s face it, if you’re going to be spending big on a wedding suit, why not go for one you’ll want to actually wear in the months and years following?
 That could be the best wedding suit advice of all.